pretix/pretix-docs/docs/guides/widget.md

 ```

 You can use the `list-type` attribute to define if your events will be displayed in a monthly calendar view, a weekly calendar view, or a list view.
-If you do not include this attribute,it will default to the setting you chose under :navpath:Your organizer → :fa3-wrench: Settings → General:.
+If you do not include this attribute, it will default to the setting you chose under :navpath:Your organizer → :fa3-wrench: Settings → General:.
-If you do not set it, the choice will be taken from your organizer settings:

 ```
 <pretix-widget event="https://pretix.eu/demo/series/" list-type="list"></pretix-widget>